Is $40,000 a Good Salary for a Single Person?

 Another strategy is to sock away as much as possible for your retirement savings.
 Find out if your employer offers a 401(k) matching program (many do), and consider contributing enough to get the match.

-You may also want to explore ways to lower your tax bill, such as making charitable contributions, contributing to an HSA, or taking advantage of certain credits.
+You may also want to explore ways to lower your tax bill, such as making charitable contributions, contributing to a Health Savings Account, or taking advantage of certain credits.
 A tax professional can help you decide which option makes sense for you.

 Can You Have a Good Quality of Life on a $40,000 a Year Salary?